thilp/udp2irc/README.md

 ```

 This particular gzip-related problem above is due to Python's
-[zlib](https://docs.python.org/2/library/zlib.html#zlib.compress) not adding a necessary gzip header
+[`zlib.compress`](https://docs.python.org/2/library/zlib.html#zlib.compress) not adding an expected gzip header
-to the data.
+to the data (gzip being a file format _around_ the DEFLATE compression).

 To decode _z64_-encoded data in other languages than Python, please have a look at
 [this StackOverflow question](https://stackoverflow.com/questions/3178566/deflate-command-line-tool).
 If you are using Python, then [`zlib.decompress`](https://docs.python.org/2/library/zlib.html#zlib.decompress) will do.

 Don't forget to base64-decode first!